A Comprehensive Guide to Compressed Air Piping Materials

 Stainless Steel Air Compressor Piping

-Like black pipe, stainless steel air compressor lines are strong and durable, but unlike black steel, compressed air piping constructed from stainless steel is not prone to corrosion, so it provides a clean source of air.
+Like black pipe, stainless steel air compressor lines are strong and durable, but unlike black iron, compressed air piping constructed from stainless steel is not prone to corrosion, so it provides a clean source of air.
 However, installation can be time consuming as stainless steel can be difficult to cut and work with.
 Stainless steel piping is also susceptible to air leaks around the joints, so it can reduce the efficiency of the compressed air system.
 Although stainless steel is aesthetically pleasing in a facility, it comes with a high price tag.

 Copper Compressed Air Piping